Connect to ADB

 Step 1 - Create an API Token

-If you haven't already generated an API Token, you will need to create a new one.
+An API token is necessary to authenticate gmsaas.
+If you have not already generated an API Token, you will need to create a new one.

-> Warning: Once a token has been created, it will not be possible to view or copy its value again!
+> Warning: Once a token has been created, it will not be possible to view or copy its value again.
 Make sure to save it somewhere safe before closing the popup.

 When done, your new token will be displayed in the Your API Tokens section.